 Worn teeth.
 Dogs who like to chew on toys can wear down their teeth.
 This is especially true of dogs obsessed with tennis balls.
 While the tennis ball may be the consummate toy for some dogs, the tough material on the outside of the ball can blunt a dog’s teeth over time, especially when it becomes covered with grit and sand.
 While it may look odd to have a dog with flat-tipped canines, worn teeth are not harmful to the dog as long as the wear is only on the tip of the tooth and doesn’t go all the way down to expose the root.
 Since that level of wear is very rare, most dog owners don’t have to worry about their dogs chewing to the point of wearing down their teeth.

 Abscessed teeth.
 If a single tooth becomes infected, it can become abscessed.
 This usually happens to older dogs and affects the upper canines.
 A fractured tooth, caused by chewing something hard or being struck in the mouth, can become infected.
-Frequently check your senior dog’s mouth, and keep an eye out for symptoms of a tooth abscess, including bad breath, chewing on one side of the mouth, dropping food while chewing, pawing at one side of the mouth, and swelling around the eye.
-Taking good care of your dog’s teeth at all his life stages is the best way to make sure his choppers stay in working order for a very long time.
+Frequently check your senior dog’s mouth, and keep an eye out for symptoms of a tooth abscess, including bad breath, chewing on one side of the mouth, dropping food while chewing, pawing at one side of the mouth and swelling around the eye.
+Good dog dental care at all his life stages is the best way to make sure his choppers stay in working order for a very long time.